whoismonty09/Simple-Chat-App-JAVA-/README.md

-# Chat Application (Java)
+# 💬 Chat Application (Java)

-## Description
+## 📌 Project Overview
-A Java console application that simulates a chat system.
+This project is a Java console-based Chat Application that simulates basic messaging functionality.
+Users can send messages and view the complete chat history.
+The application demonstrates the use of object-oriented programming concepts and data storage using collections.

+---

-## Features
+## 🚀 Features
-- Send messages
+- Send messages with sender name
-- View chat history
+- Display full chat history
+- Menu-driven user interface
+- Simple and interactive console design

+---

-## Concepts Used
+## 🛠️ Technologies Used
-- OOP (classes & objects)
+- Java (Core Java)
+- Scanner for user input
-- ArrayList
+- ArrayList for storing messages

-- String handling
+---

+## 📚 Concepts Applied
+- Object-Oriented Programming (OOP)
+- Classes and Objects
+- Loops and Conditional Statements
+- Data Storage using Collections
+- User Input Handling

+---

+## 📂 Project Structure